Eating Well Through Cancer

 Choosing the Right Foods During Cancer Treatment

 Best-selling national cookbook, Eating Well Through Cancer: Easy Recipes & Tips to Guide You Through Cancer Prevention has been a groundbreaking cookbook for cancer patients and caregiver support.
-Now available in a new and expanded 15 Year Anniversary Edition, this cookbook is designed to help cancer patients better tolerate treatment and maintain a healthy lifestyle, answering the question oncology patients frequently ask - “What should I eat?”
+This cookbook is designed to help cancer patients better tolerate treatment and maintain a healthy lifestyle, answering the question oncology patients frequently ask - “What should I eat?”

 Anyone affected by cancer knows that patients lose their strength and appetite while fighting the disease.
 In order to improve their nutrition and heal, they still have to eat, but what?
 Eating Well Through Cancer, written by best-selling national cookbook author, Holly Clegg, and successful cancer researcher and oncologist, Dr. Gerald Miletello is an important resource in response to these questions.

 Holly Clegg was a long-time friend to the Speaking of Women's Health Team and sadly passed away in 2019 after a brave battle with stomach cancer.
 Her legacy continues to live on with her family and friends through #TeamHolly as they continue her work of providing healthy and delicious meals.

 Eating Well Through Cancer highlights diabetic-friendly, gluten-free, vegetarian and freezer-friendly recipes with more than 175 easy recipes with color photographs and nutritional and diabetic information with each recipe.
 The cookbook’s chapters are divided by different cancer treatment side effects and contain recipes, tips and nutrition nuggets to help ease each specific side effect.
 Chemotherapy, radiation or surgery can affect the patient’s appetite, so the chapters include nourishing foods that are best tolerated to ease common side effects such as:

 - taste changes